Police News and Police Reports on the Police

 Officer Megan Davis arrested for DWI

-Prairie View Texas – Prairie view police officer Megan Davis doesn’t show up to work and the next day is arrested by the Jersey Village police for driving while intoxicated.
+Prairie View – Prairie view police officer Megan Davis doesn’t show up to work and the next day is arrested by the Jersey Village police for driving while intoxicated.

 megan-davisPolice officer Michael McGuir arrested on DWI suspicion

-The Schertz Police Department said one of its officers was arrested early Thursday morning.
+Schertz Police Department said one of its officers was arrested early Thursday morning.

-Schertz police Sgt.
+Police Sgt.
 Michael McGuire, 55, was arrested while he was off duty on suspicion of driving while intoxicated, the department said.

 McGuire, a 22-year veteran of the department, is assigned to the patrol division, police said.
 He will be placed on administrative leave pending the outcome of the investigation.